 Restrictive Covenants & High Court Injunctions

 Sometimes when employees, or teams of employees, leave their employer to join a competitor, the ex employer doesn’t like it.
 If there are restrictive covenants in the contract of employment, the ex employer may apply for a restrictive covenant High Court injunction.
-This is scary stuff for you because you will recieve a letter essentially threatening you to stand down, failing which you will be sued to kingdom come and back again, and all within a very swift timeframe.
+This is scary stuff for you because you will receive a letter essentially threatening you to stand down, failing which you will be sued, and all within a very swift time-frame.

 If this happens to you, then you need to contact us immediately, because in the world of High Court injunctions, things happen very quickly.
 Here is the process set out for you, with some example timings (actual timings may vary):